Virginia “Ginni” Rometty

 Kerwin K. Charles

-KERWIN K. CHARLES is the Indra K. Nooyi Dean & Frederic D. Wolfe Professor of Economics, Policy, and Management at the Yale School of Management (SOM).
-Previously, he was the Edwin A. and Betty L. Bergmann Distinguished Service professor at the University of Chicago.
-He has studied and published on a range of topics including earnings and wealth inequality, conspicuous consumption, race and gender labor market discrimination, health and the labor market, the effects of housing booms and busts, and non-employment in the economy.
-Among other professional duties, he recently served as the vice president of the American Economics Association, and is on the Board of several academic and nonprofit entities.
+KERWIN K. CHARLES joined Yale in 2019 as the Indra K. Nooyi Dean and Frederick W. Beinecke Professor of Economics, Policy, and Management at the Yale School of Management (SOM).
+He moved to Yale from the University of Chicago, where he was the Edwin A. and Betty L. Bergmann Distinguished Service professor.
+He has studied and published on a range of topics in labor and applied economics.
+Among other professional duties, he has served as the vice president of the American Economics Association and is on the Board of several academic and nonprofit entities.
 He is also a Research Associate at the National Bureau of Economic Research.
-He is an elected Fellow of the Society of Labor Economics; a Fellow of the American Academy of Political and Social Science; and an elected Fellow of the American Academy of Arts & Sciences.
+He is an elected Fellow of the Society of Labor Economics; of the American Academy of Political and Social Science; and of the American Academy of Arts & Sciences.